Universal scaling of the velocity field in crack front propagation

 \begin{flushleft}

 \end{flushleft} Note that at large distance, the decay of the spatial correlation function provides exactly the range $1 + \alpha$ of the elastic interactions.
 Interestingly, the long time behavior of $G_v(\tau)$ displays anticorrelations with an $\alpha$ dependent power law decay.
-This is consistent with the anti-correlation between the sizes of dynamical avalanches, predicted and numerically measured in \cite{ledoussal2019}.
+We note a qualitative similarity with the anticorrelation between the sizes of dynamical avalanches, predicted and numerically measured in \cite{ledoussal2019}.
 Collecting all these informations, we can write the full scaling forms (here for $\alpha=1$, i.e. for crack and wetting fronts) :

 \textbf{Simulation and experiment} We implemented a cellular automaton version of the variant of equation \eqref{eq:Movement equation} with $f$ replaced by $m^2 \left( v_d t - u(x,t) \right)$ and $\alpha=1$.
-The three variables $u$, $x$ and $t$ are integer, in particular $x$ takes values ranging from $0$ to $L-1$, $L$ being the lenght of the front.
-Furthermore, in order to compute the elastic force, we assume periodic boundary conditions along $x$.
+The three variables $u$, $x$ and $t$ are integer.
+In particular we assume periodic boundary conditions along $x$ which takes values ranging from $0$ to $L-1$.
 The local velocity is defined as :

 $\theta$ being the Heaviside function.
-Here the disorder pinning force $\eta$ should be negative.
+Here the quenched disorder pinning force $\eta$ should be negative and uncorrelated.
 In practice, we take identical and independent variables whose distribution is the negative part of the normal law.
 At each time step all the points feeling a positive total force jump one step forward while the other points - which feel a negative force - stay pinned.
 Then the time is incremented, $t\rightarrow t+1$, and the forces are recomputed : new pinning forces are drawn for the jumping points, the elastic force is updated by using a Fast Fourier Transform (FFT) algorithm and the driving force is incremented by $m^2 v_d$.
 For the numerical implementation, we started from a flat configuration, turned on the dynamics and waited until reaching the steady state before computing the two correlation functions.